betrusted-io/xous-book/src/ch09-01-basis.md

 It contains a count of the number of valid dictionaries in the Basis.
 Dictionaries are found at fixed offsets starting at 0xFE_0000 and repeating every 0xFE_0000 intervals, with up to 16383 dictionaries allowed.
-A naive linear search is used to scan for dictionaries, starting at the lowest address, scanning every 0xFE_0000, until the correct number of dictionares have been discovered.
+A naive linear search is used to scan for dictionaries, starting at the lowest address, scanning every 0xFE_0000, until the correct number of dictionaries have been discovered.
 A dictionary can be effectively deleted by marking its descriptor as invalid.

 A stride of 0xFE_0000 means that dictionary descriptors can be up to 4096 VPAGEs long.
 A dictionary descriptor consists of a `DictDescriptor` header, some bookkeeping data, plus a count of the number